tytydraco/yessleep/out/My_girlfriend_made_a_promise_to_spend_Valentines_together_No_matter_what.md

 I made it to the diner about twenty minutes late, offering the weakest apology I could to my boss and immediately began serving tables.
 Since it was Valentines, we were swamped and time flew by quickly.

-Whenever I did get a chance to catch my breath, I texted Diane.
+Whenever I did get a chance to catch my breath, I texted Diane with my work phone.
+I know it’s a little weird to have two phones but this one was for emergency… and I guess this counted as one.

 Rob: *I'm sorry about earlier but you were really freaking me out earlier.*